carrot/sprout/readme.md

 * * *

-_Command Syntax_: `sprout add [name] <clone_url>`
+_Command Syntax_: `sprout add [name] <clone_url> [options]`
 _Description_: Adds a template to your repertoire.
 Name represents how you would like the template to be named within sprout, and clone url is a url that `git clone` could be run with and it would be successful.
 If no name is provided, sprout will use the last piece of the clone url as the name.
+_Options:_  `--local` allows you to symlink a local project for active development. use a `path` instead of a `clone_url`

 ##### Remove Template